-Monitoring and following up to ensure that the bullying has stopped
+Monitoring and following up with all parties concerned, including parents/carers to ensure that the bullying has stopped

 Part of the school's process of responding to an incident is to seek an agreement to meet at some point in the future to see whether the situation has been resolved or whether further work needs to take place.
 This will include evaluating the effectiveness of the follow up strategies that have been put in place to ensure that the bullying has stopped.
 The school does not assume that a situation requires no further attention simply because a CYP has made no further complaints.
 Where a problem has not been resolved to the satisfaction of all parties the follow up strategies will be reviewed and/or further advice sought.
 The timing of this monitoring will depend on the agreed responsive approach.